 Other than the great food, there was also live music for carnival goers to enjoy including up-and-coming country star, Charlie Worsham who has shared the stage with Brad Paisley, Taylor Swift and Miranda Lambert.
 On Saturday, Jimmie Van Zant, a relative of a Led Zeppelin member, took the stage playing music inspired by his musical family.

 We came back on Sunday to witness the ultimate professional wing eating competition which featured the hot dog eating world champion, Joey Chestnut.
 In 2007, Chestnut defeated the previous champion Takeru Kobayashi who had decimated earlier records.
 However, when Chestnut came on the scene that fateful year, he consumed 66 hot dogs in twelve minutes, beating Kobayashi’s 61.
-The same herpork in the park 2o of the hot dog came out to compete at Pork in the Park again this year to face some of the best eaters in the world.
+The same hero of the hot dog came out to compete at Pork in the Park again this year to face some of the best eaters in the world.
 We were even lucky enough to come in close contact with Joey when he stepped into the crowd for a picture!

 Chestnut faced off against opponents who held records in 27 other food competitions like sweet corn, peas, cranberry sauce, tiramisu and popcorn.
 Three of the contenders were very thin, in-shape and petite women, one of which had beaten Chestnut 2 other times.